 Thorough and analytical

 After 14 years in software engineering, I took up technical communication 12 years ago as a technical writer.
-I have been a customer trainer for almost six years, first at a healthcare informatics company and now at a healthcare industry automation manufacturer for the healthcare industry.
+I have been a customer trainer for almost six years, first at a healthcare informatics company and now at a healthcare industry automation manufacturer.
 Prior to becoming a professional engineer, I was the administrator of a medical research facility, where my job included not only managing the facility’s finances, but also tracking and reporting on the research funds of four professors.

 Values continuing education